ChanSuri/GymGenius/ThingSpeak/README.md

 ### Subscribed Topics
 - **Temperature & Humidity**:
-  - The service subscribes to the following topics to monitor environmental conditions for each room, provided by the `device_connector` service:
+  - The service subscribes to the following topics, provided by the `device_connector` service, to monitor environmental conditions for each room:
     - `gym/environment/entrance`
     - `gym/environment/changing_room`
     - `gym/environment/lifting_room`